ARSHEENA/ARSHEENA.github.io/week4.md

 ### KOKOPELLI INSTALLATION
 Kokopelli is a software tool for computer-aided design and manufacturing,an opensource tool the design the PCBs,2D and 3D models can described as Python scripts

-I am new to Kokopelli and starting out right in the kokopelli for UBUNTU version 14.04.Our trainer for this week Mr.Franisco helped me since begining,

--Download KOKO-RETRO ZIP from the link -exctracted it open the folder koko-retro
+I am new to Kokopelli and starting out right in the kokopelli for UBUNTU version 14.04.Our trainer for this week Mr.Franisco helped me since begining,first of all i downloaded KOKO-RETRO ZIP from the link -exctracted it open the folder koko-retro

 ### Open Terminal-Use the following instruction